 Forward-looking statements in this quarterly report include express or implied statements concerning our future revenues, expenditures, capital and funding requirements; the adequacy of our current cash and working capital to fund present and planned operations and financing needs; our proposed expansion of, and demand for, product offerings; the growth of our business and operations through acquisitions or otherwise; and future economic and other conditions both generally and in our specific geographic and product markets.
 These statements are based on currently available operating, financial and competitive information and are subject to various risks, uncertainties and assumptions that could cause actual results to differ materially from those anticipated or implied in the forward-looking statements due to a number of factors including, but not limited to, those set forth below in the section entitled "Risk Factors" in this quarterly report, which you should carefully read.
-Given those risks, uncertainties and other factors, many of which are beyond our control, you should not place undue reliance on these forward-looking statements.
-You should be prepared to accept any and all of the risks associated with purchasing any securities of our company, including the possible loss of all of your investment.
+Given those risks, uncertainties and other factors, associated with purchasing any securities of our company, including the possible loss of all of your investment.